ryoliver-lab/oliver-yanco-et-al-2025/README.md

   - interactive effect of human modification and human mobility on area size
   - effect of human mobility on niche size
   - interactive effect of human modification and human mobility on niche size
-- Distribution of census block sizes (Fig S5)
+- Distribution of census block group sizes (Fig S5)
 - Distribution of utilization distribution sizes (Fig S6)
+- Species-specific distributions of census block group sizes and utilization distribution sizes

 ### Development Environment